algal/SwiftOnLambda/README.md

 - an API gateway configuration, so AWS presents an HTTPS interface to the function, in case you want that (tho it is not needed for Alexa)

-The  `/terraform/terraform.tf` contains the default configuerations such as the lambda function name and the S3 bucket name.
+The file `/terraform/terraform.tfvars` contains the default configuerations such as the lambda function name and the S3 bucket name.

 To provision your lambda, ensure you have your AWS credentials either in the ~/.aws/credentials file or you have the environment variables set.